 Titanium is a very strong metal that is resistant to corrosion.
 It's natural color is a light to medium grey, but is often given a black finish.

 There’s no denying that titanium is a jeweler’s dream in several ways (we’re talking about immense durability and titanium’s versatile look), but this requires an investment and a willingness to learn the ins and outs of working with this metal.
 Jeweler Christian Tse says, “Most designer jewelers need specialized equipment to work with titanium.
 It has a high melting point and cannot be soldered like traditional metals, such as gold, that are used in jewelry.
 Titanium must be welded with lasers or worked as a single piece.”

-Ahead, everything to know about titanium wedding bands, from pros and cons to care advice.
+Ahead, find out everything to know about titanium wedding bands, from pros and cons to care advice.

 Pros and Cons of Titanium Rings

 One of the initial selling points of a titanium ring for couples on a budget is that it’s more economical than platinum or gold.
 Additionally, Tse reports that these rings are strong, lightweight, and easy to handle.
 They're able to resist corrosion, and even better, are hypoallergenic—great news for those who are prone to jewelry allergies.

 What to Look for in a Titanium Ring